Nine officers removed, one resigns in Air Force cheating probe

 Lieutenant General Stephen Wilson, head of the Air Force’s Global Strike Command, said Colonel Robert Stanley, commander of the 341st Missile Wing at Malmstrom Air Force Base, had resigned on Thursday and would retire from the service.

 The nine other officers, mainly colonels and lieutenant colonels, were removed from their positions of command at the Montana base that is home to a third of the nation’s nearly 450 intercontinental ballistic missiles.
-They will be reassigned to staff jobs and face discipline ranging from reprimands to courts martial for failures of leadership.
+They will be reassigned to staff jobs and face administrative punishment, such as formal reprimands or letters of counseling.

 The exams were classroom tests to check staff knowledge of how to carry out the nuclear mission and security procedures.